mike976/HolyBibleDailyScriptures_Droid/README.md

 #
 # Holy Bible Daily Scriptures

-A companion app that provides verses from the Holy Bible, from the Book of the New Testament, Psalms & Proverbs - written in the King James Translation.
+A companion app that provides verses from the Holy Bible, from the Book of the New Testament, Psalms & Proverbs - written in the World English Bible.

 Features include: